bilal-Bhatti-u2133923/trafic-api/README.md

-# Weather API
+# Trafic API

-This Weather API is built using Node.js and Express, and it's designed to fetch weather data for a specified city.
+This Trafic API is built using Node.js and Express, and it's designed to fetch Trafic data for a specified city.
 It's a simple demonstration of creating and deploying RESTful APIs with a service layer architecture, using TypeScript for improved code reliability.

 ## Features

-- Fetch weather data for any city.
+- Fetch Trafic data for any city.
 - Implemented using Node.js, Express, and TypeScript.
 - API documentation using Swagger (OpenAPI Specification).
 - Test API endpoints with Postman.